 Ms. Nadine Maenza is a Global Fellow at the Wilson Center, and the President of the International Religious Freedom (IRF) Secretariat, an international organization that convenes the IRF Roundtable in Washington, D.C. and over 20 roundtables globally.
 They are focused on building infrastructure to support the religious freedom movement with the goal of improving conditions on the ground.
 In May, Nadine finished her second two-year term on The U.S. Commission on International Religious Freedom (USCIRF), serving as Chair for the past year.
 She has worked closely with the Yazidi Community and spends about a month each year in Iraq and Syria.

-Annie was most recently the Director of Communications and Operations at the IRF Secretariat.
+Annie is the Public Relations Coordinator at JDA Worldwide.
+Prior to that, she was the Director of Communications and Operations at the IRF Secretariat.
 She previously worked as a State Associate for Americans for Tax Reform, a Communications Intern at the Senate Republican Conference, and a White House Intern in the Presidential Office of Correspondence.